PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. function:: showBinds()

   Print a list of all the current addresses and ports dnsdist is listening on, also called ``frontends``

+.. function:: showDOHFrontends()

+  .. versionadded:: 1.4.0

+  Print the list of all availables DNS over HTTPS frontends.

 .. function:: showResponseLatency()